buimaianh/cs50w-projects/email/dev-log.md

 - Problem to solve
     - Make a `GET` request to `/emails/<email_id>`
-    - Dislay the content of the email
+    - Dislay detailed contents of the email or error message if have

 - Input
     - Selected email box with class name `email-item` which contain `data-value="email_id"`